Strip club: Rest of the world

-Outside the United States strip clubs are often differently regulated.
+Outside the United States, strip clubs are often differently regulated.
 Activities which are not legal in most parts of the United States or its territories may be permitted in other parts of the world.
 Also, ties to criminal elements (as defined by international law) can be much more pronounced.

 In Eastern Europe and Asia, common incidents of strip club crime involve customers being quoted a price upon entering a club, only to find out later that management expects a much higher payment before customers are permitted to leave.
 Intimidation and possibly the threat of violence are used to compel customers to comply.

 The Japanese government, similar to Canada and Ireland, had special visa categories for "entertainers".
 These enabled the trafficking of women for strip clubs and prostitution.

 In South Africa, there has been public controversy over incidents of prostitution and violence related to its strip clubs.
 In June 2010, 17 customers were arrested, during a raid at a strip club in Cape Town, for committing unspecified illegal acts.
 35 Eastern European dancers were also arrested for working at the club without the correct documents.

-In 2008, the NSW Bureau of Crime Statistics and Research in Sydney, Australia, reported 1,600 people were charged with committing a range of 27 criminal offenses in the state's "places of worship".
-Oddly, the figures showed only 282 people were charged with the same offenses in premises classified as adult entertainment establishments.
+In 2008, the NSW Bureau of Crime Statistics and Research in Sydney, Australia, reported 1,600 people were charged with committing a range of 27 criminal offenses in the state's places of worship.
+The figures showed only 282 people were charged with the same offenses in premises classified as adult entertainment establishments.
 A breakdown of the statistical figures showed that 85 people were assaulted in places of worship, compared to 66 at adult entertainment locations.
 Incidents of both sexual assault and harassing and threatening behavior were also greater at places of worship.
 The report included churches, synagogues, monasteries, mosques, convents, cathedrals and chapels as places of worship.
 Premises listed as adult entertainment sites included strip clubs, sex shops, brothels, massage parlors, gay clubs, gaming houses, and gambling clubs.
 The bureau's interpretation was that people were just as likely to be assaulted or robbed in the sanctity of a church as they were in sex industry venues.